derekchiang/chord.js/README.md

 ## FAQ

-1. What do I need to run the peer js server?
+1. Why do I need to run the PeerJS server?

+The PeerJS server is used for [handshake](https://en.wikipedia.org/wiki/Handshaking) only.
+Once a connection is established between two browsers, they will send data to each other directly.
+Checkout [PeerJS](http://peerjs.com/) for details.

+This also technically implies that only browsers using the same PeerJS server for handshakes can talk to each other.

 ## TODO